Friday, March 12, 2010

 B: I love the way a song called Lose Control marks the lowest point for Finland in the contest in years.
 Consecutive qualifications may seem like a victory of sorts, but their decline has been swift.
 “Is this my reality?” seems like a rhetorical question under the circumstances.

 A: The Finns have a thing for doing the ’90s at Eurovision at a time when no one else is, and it’s never brought them any success.
 Which is not a reflection of the songs themselves necessarily; their timing, more than anything.
-There’s not a lot wrong with this, but as per Romania it’s a case of “...for what it is”.
+There’s not a lot wrong with this, but as per Romania it’s a case of “such as it is”.

 16 Portugal